sourcemeta/learnjsonschema.com/content/2019-09/core/recursiveRef.markdown

 reference that considers that its destination might have been re-defined by a parent schema**.
 For example, a schema that references the recursive anchor
-says: _"jump to the location set by the recursive anchor, but if there are overriden variants of it, jump to the first of those instead"_.
+says: _"jump to the location set by the recursive anchor, but if there are overridden variants of it, jump to the first of those instead"_.

 {{<common-pitfall>}}The [`$recursiveRef`]({{< ref "2019-09/core/recursiveref"
 >}}) keyword only supports the special empty fragment `"#"` and it cannot be